How to Store Your Ferrari

 - One of the car’s windows should be left open slightly to prevent condensation inside of the vehicle.

-If you’re a Ferrari owner looking for tips on proper care and storage techniques, turn to Continental AutoSports.
-We can help by detailing the vehicle, providing for any service and maintenance needs, and advising you on proper storage techniques and facilities, whether you’re a Chicago local or if you spend part of the year in St. Louis or Indianapolis.
-Contact Continental AutoSports today to discuss proper Ferrari care techniques.
+If you’re a Ferrari owner looking for tips on proper care and storage techniques, turn to Continental AutoSports Ferrari.
+We can help by detailing the vehicle, providing for any service and maintenance needs, and advising you on proper storage techniques and facilities, whether you’re a Chicago local or if you spend part of the year in Indianapolis or Milwaukee.
+Contact Continental AutoSports Ferrari today to discuss proper Ferrari care techniques.